Skip to content

 A Virtual Private Network (VPN) creates an encrypted tunnel between remote devices and your business network or cloud applications.
 All data transmitted through that tunnel is protected using AES-256 encryption, ensuring that even if an attacker captures the traffic on an unsecured network, it is unreadable without the decryption key.

 One remote access vulnerability that small businesses frequently overlook: Remote Desktop Protocol (RDP).
 If employees need to access office computers from home, RDP must never be exposed directly to the internet.
 Internet-facing RDP is one of the most actively exploited attack vectors in small business environments — automated bots scan continuously for open RDP ports, and ransomware operators specifically target businesses with exposed RDP as an entry point.
-Always require a VPN connection first, then RDP access within the encrypted tunnel.

 1